Skip to main content

 About

-The main theme of the story is The Sunrise State, which acknowledges NSW as the state that is the first to see and benefit from the rising sun and the cultural connections of First Nations People on the East Coast and inland NSW.
+The theme of the artwork - The Sunrise State - is centered around the idea that NSW is the first to witness and benefit from the rising sun.
+The Sunrise State also represents cultural connections of First Nations People on the East Coast and inland NSW.

 The story consists of the following elements: